Family of Gaussian wavepacket dynamics methods from the perspective of a nonlinear Schr\"odinger equation: Introduction

-Approximations mentioned in the three preceding paragraphs share a common feature---all of these methods propagate a Gaussian wavepacket in a time-dependent effective quadratic potential whose parameters depend on the instantaneous state of the system.
+All of the approximations mentioned in the three preceding paragraphs propagate a Gaussian wavepacket in a time-dependent quadratic potential whose parameters depend on the instantaneous state of the system.
 Therefore, each of these approximations is also an exact solution of a certain nonlinear TDSE, i.e., a Schr\"{o}dinger equation whose Hamiltonian depends on the quantum state.
-The most famous nonlinear Schr\"{o}dinger equation is probably the Gross--Pitaevskii equation\cite{Gross:1961,Pitaevskii:1961,Carles:2002} describing approximately the Bose-Einstein condensates, but many other approximations can be stated as exact solutions of a TDSE with a state-dependent Hamiltonian operator.
-The time-dependent variational principle\cite{Dirac:1930,book_Frenkel:1934,book_Lubich:2008} seeks optimal solutions in a nonlinear manifold of possible solutions and thus yields many examples of a nonlinear TDSE, including the time-dependent Hartree,\cite{Dirac:1930,McLachlan:1964,Jungwirth_Gerber:1995} time-dependent Hartree-Fock,\cite{Dirac:1930,McLachlan_Ball:1964} or multi-configurational time-dependent Hartree method.\cite{Meyer_Cederbaum:1990, Beck_Jackle:2000} The local control theory,\cite{Kosloff_Tannor:1989,Marquetand_Engel:2007,Engel_Tannor:2009} which seeks a state-dependent electric field, is another example.\cite{Roulet_Vanicek:2021,Roulet_Vanicek:2021a}
+The most famous nonlinear Schr\"{o}dinger equation is probably the Gross--Pitaevskii equation\cite{Gross:1961,Pitaevskii:1961,Carles:2002} describing approximately the Bose-Einstein condensates, but many other approximations can be stated as exact solutions of a TDSE with a state-dependent Hamiltonian operator.\cite{Begusic_Vanicek:2019} The time-dependent variational principle\cite{Dirac:1930,book_Frenkel:1934,book_Lubich:2008} seeks optimal solutions in a nonlinear manifold of possible solutions and thus yields many examples of nonlinear TDSEs, including the time-dependent Hartree,\cite{Dirac:1930,McLachlan:1964,Jungwirth_Gerber:1995} time-dependent Hartree-Fock,\cite{Dirac:1930,McLachlan_Ball:1964} or multi-configurational time-dependent Hartree method.\cite{Meyer_Cederbaum:1990, Beck_Jackle:2000} Most nonlinear TDSEs, however, do not rely on the variational principle---representative examples\cite{Roulet_Vanicek:2021,Roulet_Vanicek:2021a} are Heller's thawed Gaussian approximation\cite{Heller:1975} and the local control theory,\cite{Kosloff_Tannor:1989,Marquetand_Engel:2007,Engel_Tannor:2009} which seeks a state-dependent electric field that increases or decreases an observable of interest.

+This paper explores Gaussian wavepacket dynamics from the perspective of a nonlinear TDSE with an effective potential that is a quadratic polynomial of coordinates with state-dependent coefficients.
+The remainder of the paper is organized as follows:\ Section~\ref{sec:lin_TDSE} reviews the basic properties of the linear TDSE in order to highlight the differences from the nonlinear TDSE, presented in Sec.~\ref{sec:nonlin_TDSE}.
+The formalism developed in Sec.~\ref{sec:nonlin_TDSE} is completely general and also applies to nonlinear TDSEs that do not result from the variational principle and to non-Gaussian wavepackets.
+In contrast to the variational or symplectic approaches,\cite{Faou_Lubich:2006,Ohsawa_Leok:2013} the formalism is elementary and does not rely on the very elegant, but advanced symplectic formulation of Hamiltonian quantum dynamics.